openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

       ORTSEngineBrakeController ( "YourBrakes.cs" )
   )

+The .cs extension is optional.
 "MSTS" loads the default MSTS-compatible implementation, so do `not` use this name for your own script.

 Circuit breaker
 ---------------